Equivalent substitution in the control theory: The principle of equivalent replacement

 which tends to $ -1 $ as $ t \rar \infty $.
 In order to meet the initial condition we have to put $ c = 1$.
 The projection of the attainability set $ D_{(- \infty, + \infty)} $ on $ OX $ axis is the interval $ (-1, +1).$

 It is clear that the function $ f (\cdot) $ takes its minimum at $ x = 0 $.
-But we get the same solution if instead of the function $ \varphi (\cdot) $ to take its lower convex envelope, namely, the function
+But we get the same solution if instead of the function $ \varphi (\cdot) $ we take its lower convex envelope, namely, the function

 Example 2.
 The same example, but